 At Jack’s Abby, our family and friends are the most important things to us, and nothing goes better with family and friends than great beer and great food.
 This year we are sharing our love of the two with you and yours.
 Whether you’re up to the task of a different pairing for each course, or would like one beer that compliments the whole meal, we’ve got you covered.
-We sat down with Beer Hall & Kitchen General Manager, Megan Parker-Gray, to talk about what pairings we’re taking home to our Thanksgiving spread this year.
+We sat down with our Hospitality Director, Megan Parker-Gray, to talk about what pairings we’re taking home to our Thanksgiving spread this year.

 Stuffing with Smoke & Dagger